Exploring the Passato Remoto in Italian: A Journey into the Past

 loro | ballarono | venderono ( vendettero) | dormirono |

-Passato Remoto di Essere & Avere
+Passato Remoto of Essere & Avere

 ESSERE